asimpletune/r33d.org/content/sectors/foundations-of-antiquity/_index.md

 ### Introduction

-Here's a brief timeline of events leading up to the war
+Here's a brief timeline of events leading up to the war, according to Thucydides

 {{timeline(events=[
+  `
+  **c.
+1200 BCE and earlier, Before the Trojan War**

+  * The concept of "Hellenes" (Greeks) did not yet exist.
+  * In Greek Tradition, the mythical King Minos of Knossos was believed to have developed the first navy
+  * Most greeks carried
+  `,
+  `
+  **Trojan War**

+  * Homer only refers to the Achilles' followers from Phthiotis as "Hellenes" `,
   `
   1184 BCE